PACHAKUTlQ/CanvasHelper2/Readme.md

 If you want to setup frontend by yourself or contribute to this project, you have to do mainly 3 steps:

 1. Run the backend
-2. Run `CanvasHelper2-conf` and configure CanvasHelper in the browser
+2. Run `CanvasHelper2-conf` and configure EasyCanvas in the browser
 3. Run an HTTP server to host the static HTML files (or develop your own dashboard frontend)

 ## Run backend